mpessotto-endpoint/end-point-blog/2025/07/a-rusty-web.md

 languages (Perl included!), so I don't think that should be considered the main reason to use Rust.

-Bottom line I like the language.
-It's *very* different to what I was used, but I can see all its advantages.
-The downside is that you can't write all those "quick and dirty" scripts which are the daily bread of the sysadmin.
+Bottom line: I like the language.
+It's *very* different to what I was used to, but I can see all its advantages.
+The downside is that you can't write all those “quick and dirty” scripts which are the daily bread of the sysadmin.

-So, being acquainted with the languages, I went shopping for crates (which is how the modules are called in Rust) here:
+Once I got acquainted with the languages, I went shopping for crates (which is how the modules are called in Rust) here:
 [https://www.arewewebyet.org/](https://www.arewewebyet.org/).